52147/Java-Practice/Java Interview Questions/Java Interview Question-1.md

 - For method parameters, it ensures the parameters remain unchanged within the method.
 - It helps in creating immutable classes, ensuring that the object's state cannot be altered after it is created.

+## Can you explain the purpose and usage of the final, finally, and finalize keywords in Java?
 Using `final` appropriately can lead to more robust and maintainable code by providing clear intentions about immutability and preventing unintended modifications.
+You're doing great!
+Here's a little more detail for clarity:

+- **final** keyword:
+  - When applied to a variable, it means the variable's value cannot be changed once assigned.
+  - When applied to a method, it means the method cannot be overridden by subclasses.
+  - When applied to a class, it means the class cannot be subclassed.

+- **finally** block:
+  - This block is used in a try-catch statement.
+It ensures that a section of code runs regardless of whether an exception is thrown or not.
+It’s typically used for clean-up activities like closing files or releasing resources.

+- **finalize** method:
+  - This is a method of the Object class that the garbage collector calls before destroying an object.
+It's used to perform clean-up operations, but its use is generally discouraged in favor of using try-with-resources and other clean-up mechanisms.

 ## What is the difference between == and equals() in Java?